ellakoa/postcard-poem/content/posts/watching-the-show.md

   Families rock pooling, and walkers, all kinds

   Shrimpers sweeping with wide nets
-  A man with a trolley, not sure what he collects Swimmers embracing the cold of the sea sometimes the tide just up to their knees
+  A man with a trolley, bait digging I expect
+  Swimmers embracing the cold of the sea sometimes the tide just up to their knees

   The lone photographer watching the show

   Most chase their pursuits for an hour or so
   As the bay disappears they pack up and go.
 alignPoemLeft: false